Allyson-Robert/X-LAB_Plotting_Manager/README.md

 analysis required for the device.
 Any number of new experiments can be defined and included as needed by subclassing DeviceWorker and adding it to the GUI.
 See ![here](#How-to-Expand) for more information
-A number of experiments are included by default: Generic, Sunbrick, Stability, DW2000, LBIC, PDS, PTI.
+A Generic Experiment is included by default as an example.

 ### Notes
 A text window is available to add notes to a fileset if necessary.